-Applications for the Teen Gallery Assistant positions are NOW CLOSED.
+Applications for the Teen Gallery Assistant and Teen Advisory Council positions are NOW CLOSED.
 Please check back later for upcoming opportunities.

 Are you a high school student?
 Then we are looking for you!
 See what the Minnesota Historical Society has to offer.
 Even when applications are closed, you can still learn more about our high school internship program, our Teen Advisory Council and other opportunities, too.